wangxj03/wangxj03.github.io/content/posts/2024-11-17-tool-calling/index.md

 ## A Text-to-SQL Case Study

 Our example application provides a natural language interface to query [Hacker news](https://motherduck.com/docs/getting-started/sample-data-queries/hacker-news/).
-Compiled by [Mother Duck](https://motherduck.com/), the dataset contains user posts, comments, and votes from most of 2022.
+Compiled by [Mother Duck](https://motherduck.com/), this dataset contains user posts, comments, and votes from most of 2022.
 Using [DuckDB](https://github.com/duckdb/duckdb) as the database engine, our application translates user queries into SQL, executes them, and returns the results in natural language.

 Here's the core function that executes SQL queries against the Hacker news dataset: